wilsonmar/oss-perf/puppet.md

   }
   ```

-The first line specifies the title.
+The first line specifies the type and title of the program.
-The second line contains the type.

-note each resource declaration consists of:

-  * Attributes/parameter
-  * Provider
+The => in attribute definitions is called a "fat commaa".

-The last line can contain a comma.
+Note the last line can contain a comma.
+Very cool.

 Puppet does not run resourses in top-down sequence.